metrico/qryn/README.md

 Performance is comparable to native Loki, with cLoki outperforming on large range filtered queries.

+:bulb: Get started using the [cLoki Wiki](https://github.com/lmangani/cLoki/wiki)

+![ezgif com-optimize 15](https://user-images.githubusercontent.com/1423657/50496835-404e6480-0a33-11e9-87a4-aebb71a668a7.gif)

 :fire: *Beta Stage, Contributors and Testers are Welcome!* :octocat:

-![ezgif com-optimize 15](https://user-images.githubusercontent.com/1423657/50496835-404e6480-0a33-11e9-87a4-aebb71a668a7.gif)

 ### Project Background